ye-yu/OSSRH-59550/README.md

     Extend `ScreenRenderer` and override `init()` method.
 In this method, you put in the relevant parent widgets and listeners into the renderer instance.
-Parent widgets are panels, etc, so they take in child widgets instead.
+Parent widgets are panels, etc, and they take in child widgets.
-    For this reason, screen renderer is not responsible for drawing child widgets, and we delegate this take to parent widgets.
+    For this reason, screen renderer is not responsible for drawing child widgets, and we delegate this take to parent widgets instead.
 So, screen renderer must take in parent widget instance through `addParent` method.

     Widgets that listen to client event must be added